Acitulen/ATVMapHolder/README.md

 **⚠️WARNING⚠️ This mod is designed to work with VotV-082b_0016.
 Using older or newer versions of the game may cause errors!**

+If you have any suggestions or find a bug, you can submit it as an "issue" in my [GitHub repository](https://github.com/Acitulen/ATVMapHolder).

 ## Preview
 ![Preview](https://github.com/Acitulen/ATVMapHolder/blob/main/ATVMapHolderPreview.png?raw=true)